smok-serwis/cassandra/README.md

 # Enabling assertions

-Assertions are disabled by default.
+Assertions are disabled by default in order to provide a modest speed-up.
 To enable them, use an env called `ENABLE_ASSERTIONS` and set it to `1`.